 My work sits at the intersection of GPU computing, mathematical optimization, and defense decision-making.

-My dissertation investigates GPU-accelerated Splitting Conic Solver (SCS) as a competitive alternative to classical scenario decomposition for large-scale two-stage stochastic linear programs — with application to a novel stochastic programming formulation of Marine Corps munitions procurement under uncertainty.
+My research investigates GPU-accelerated Splitting Conic Solver (SCS) as a competitive alternative to classical scenario decomposition for large-scale two-stage stochastic linear programs — with application to a novel stochastic programming formulation of Marine Corps Investment Portfolios under uncertainty.

-I have presented this work at the International Conference on Stochastic Programming (Paris, 2025) and the SIAM Northern and Central California Sectional Conference (2025), and will present at SIAM OP26 (Edinburgh, June 2026).
+I have presented this work at the International Conference on Stochastic Programming (Paris, 2025), the SIAM Northern and Central California Sectional Conference (2025), and SIAM OP26 (Edinburgh, 2026).

 Prior to my current assignment, I served as an Operations Research Analyst at Manpower and Reserve Affairs, HQMC, where I built analytical tools supporting the Marine Corps' $2.3 billion BAH appropriation program and applied optimization methods to officer talent management policy.